OUR PLACE Aboriginal Design Recycled Door Mat

 Like all the authentic, Indigenous design mats available from Recycled Mats, Our Place is light to store or carry and easy to care for.
 Made from recycled rubber and plastics, dust and food spills simply wipe away.
 All of our door mats are also treated with Stain Guard before they arrive at your door.

 The Our Place design door mat is brightly coloured to match any décor or to bring a splash of colour (and culture!) to a classroom.
 Use it on its own, or match it with one of the fun multicultural games available from Recycled Mats to generate discussions about geography, art, colour and Indigenous symbolism.
 It is also a guaranteed conversation starter in the home or office.

 Being compact, Our Place is a great souvenir of your Australian travels or gift for international family and friends.
 Why not use it as a caravan mat and be reminded of the beauty and diversity of Australia as you’re travelling?

-Choose Our Place, an Aboriginal design recycled door mat in bright, beautiful colours and a compact design for your home, office or school.
+Choose Our Place, an Aboriginal design recycled door mat in bright, beautiful colours and a compact design for your home, office or community centre.
 Order online today!

 Name of design: Our Place